kingingcole/coleruche-v1/content/blog/Implementing-a-Draft-Feature-in-a-Gatsby-Blog/index.md

 ```
 As you can rightly guess, the pages are created from data gotten with the `allMarkdownRemark` query.
 This is where we can work our magic.

 Right next to the `sort` command, we can add our own `filter` rule to get only posts we mark as published.
 To do this, you should add a variable `published` in your articles' frontmatter, which is set to `true` or `false` depending on the status of the article.
-For example, to set an article as a draft (i.e unpublshed) add this to the file's front matter: `published: true`.
+For example, to set an article as a draft (i.e unpublshed) add this to the file's front matter: `published: false`.

 Now that we have a way of marking posts as ready to be published or not, we get back to the GraphQL query and change it like so:
 ```js